Minjun1Kim/Minjun1Kim/README.md

 As a student of Computer Science at the esteemed University of Toronto, I am an accomplished software engineer specializing in the intricate art of Software Engineering.
 I am a dynamic and accomplished software developer, armed with a deep understanding of object-oriented programming and broad experience in Android and web development.

 My relentless pursuit of new knowledge and projects has earned me a reputation as a versatile and industrious individual.
-My hobbies, including skiing, ice-skating, and air-rifle shooting, showcase my versatility and leadership potential.
+My hobbies, including basketball, football, and training, showcase my versatility and leadership potential.
 I am destined for greatness in the realm of technology.

 **Languages and Tools:**
 <div>